akhilbond/akhilbond.github.io/Courses/intro_to_ai/notes.md

   - **Space Complexity**: How much memory is needed to perform the search?
 - The following parameters are used to calculate and compare the performance of an algorithm:
   - **b**: the maximum branching factor(number of children per node)
+    - If the number of children per parent vary, then we would use an effective branching factor
   - **d**: the depth of the shallowest goal state
   - **m**: the maximum length of a path in the tree
 - The **search cost** or a search algorithm refers to the time complexity.
 However, it can also include a term for the memory usage, and when it does, it is known as **total cost**.
 This combines the search cost and the path cost of the algorithm.